is Muskoka's most popular, largest and longest running outdoor art and

 Muskoka Arts & Crafts reserves the right to use the images and

-promotional material submitted by exhibitors and those photographs taken at
+promotional material submitted by exhibitors and those photographs taken

-The information you provide to Muskoka Arts & Crafts is for the sole use
+The information you provide to Muskoka Arts & Crafts is for the sole

-consider appropriate to administer the organization as well as to
+would consider appropriate to administer the organization as well as to

 communicate future events.
 Information such as your telephone/fax numbers,